schotts-fired/sdtd/README.md

 python -m sdtd.gibbs.hydra_main dataset=positive K=1 dataset.a=5.0 dataset.scale=1.0
 ```

-The experiments for the discrete data types can be run with a single command by taking advantage
+For discrete data types, all configurations can be run with a single command:
-of the `multirun` capabilities from the `hydra` configuration system:

 ### Categorical data